innightwolfsleep/text-generation-webui-telegram_bot/readme.md

 	  - chat - bot answer for everyone in chat-like mode.
 All buttons, exclude settings-for-all are avariable for everyone.
 (Recommended for chatting)
 	  - chat-restricted - same as chat, but user can't change default character
 	  - persona - same as chat-restricted, but reset/regenerate/delete message are unavailable too.
 	  - notebook - notebook-like mode.
-Restriction like in chat mode.
+Prefixes wont added automaticaly, only "\n" separate user and bot messages.
+Restriction like chat mode.
 	  - query - same as notebook, but without history.
-Each question fo bot is like new convrsation. characters_dir_path=characters default_char=Example.yaml presets_dir_path=presets
+Each question for bot is like new convrsation withot influence of previous questions characters_dir_path=characters default_char=Example.yaml presets_dir_path=presets